The Coaches Behind On Aliveness

-There is a moment in every good story where something incomplete becomes whole.
-Zubair lives for that moment.
-In art.
-In conversation.
-In the people he works with.
-His coaching exists to help others experience it for themselves, not as a single breakthrough, but as an ongoing way of living.
+Zubair has always been drawn to the moment when something incomplete becomes whole.
+It is what he looks for in conversation, in the people he works with, and in his own life.
+His coaching exists to help others experience that, not as a single breakthrough, but as an ongoing way of living.

-That conviction led him through a Bachelor's degree in Psychology from DePaul University, a Master's in Transformational Leadership and Coaching from Maharishi International University, professional training through the International Coaching Federation and Human Emergence Group, and years of studying what actually helps people change.
+That conviction led him through a Bachelor’s degree in Psychology and a Master’s in Transformational Leadership and Coaching from one of only three graduate coaching programs in the world recognized by the Graduate School Alliance for Education in Coaching.
+He holds the GSEC credential, designating him as a Graduate School Educated Coach and scholar-practitioner, alongside professional training through the International Coaching Federation and Human Emergence Group.
+Across years of study and practice, his focus has remained the same: understanding what actually helps people change.
 Not surface-level change.
 The kind that shifts how someone sees themselves, how they relate to others, and how they move through the world.

 What he found is that most people do not need more advice.
 They need someone willing to sit with them long enough to help them see what they have been avoiding.
 That is the core of his work.

-Zubair's coaching is warm, direct, and unhurried.
+Zubair’s coaching is warm, direct, and unhurried.
 He does not push people harder or hand them a formula.
-He helps them slow down.
-Pay attention.
-Understand what is actually going on beneath the habits, the reactions, the self-doubt that shows up disguised as something else.
+He helps them slow down and pay attention, to understand what is actually going on beneath the habits, the reactions, and the self-doubt that disguises itself as something else.
 And from that understanding, real confidence starts to take shape.
 Not the kind you perform.
 The kind you feel.

 He works with people at every stage.
-Some clients come to him in the middle of a major life transition.
+Some come to him in the middle of a major life transition.
 Others are just starting to pay attention to their inner world for the first time.
-He meets all of them where they are, without judgment, and walks with them toward something more honest and more alive.
+He does not treat those starting points differently.

 Clients often describe working with Zubair as both confronting and freeing.
 He will ask the questions you have been avoiding.
 He will also be the first person to remind you of what you are capable of when you cannot see it yourself.